20 Perfect Fashion Combos That Will Never Go Out of Style

 We all have a few dynamic duos in our closet that we rely on in a pinch (or on an uninspired day).
-Whether it’s a pair of heels you always wear with a certain dress, or pair of earrings that compliment your favorite sweater perfectly, those perfect pairings can be total lifesavers.
+Whether it’s a pair of heels you always wear with a certain dress or pair of earrings that complement your favorite sweater, those perfect pairings can be total lifesavers.
 But what about the fashion and beauty combos that will never go out of style—colors, patterns, and layering partners that go together like black and white?

-Do you have a shade of red lipstick that adds extra oomph to your little red dress, or a metallic eye shadow that’s out of this world when paired with a little sequin number?
+Do you have a shade of red lipstick that adds extra oomph to your little red dress, or a metallic eyeshadow that’s out of this world when paired with a little sequin number?
 We feel you, and we agree.
 It’s time to add a few new duos to your wardrobe and beauty routine.

-We love the idea of taking a monochromatic outfit to the next level by making your eye shadow and lipstick match (or clash!) in just the right way.
+We love the idea of taking a monochromatic outfit to the next level by making your eyeshadow and lipstick match (or clash!) in just the right way.
 Or going back to the classics of denim-on-denim (because Canadian tuxes will always be on point), or mixing prints with panache.

 Ahead, check out 20 of our favorite perfect style pairs that you’ll never mind playing third wheel to.